Preterm Birth

 Having a short cervix as measured by ultrasound

-Pregnancy complications such as preeclampsia, problems with the placenta, fetal growth restriction, and fetal genetic conditions
+Pregnancy complications such as preeclampsia, problems with the placenta, and fetal growth restriction.

-Medical problems that existed before pregnancy, including high blood pressure, diabetes, and lupus
+Medical conditions that existed before pregnancy, including high blood pressure, diabetes, and lupus

 Being pregnant with twins, triplets, or more

-Many pregnant people have at least 1 risk factor for preterm birth.
+Many pregnant people have at least one risk factor for preterm birth.
 Having a risk factor does not mean that you will have a preterm birth.
 Some risk factors, like smoking, can be changed.
-Others cannot be changed, such as having a previous preterm birth, but extra care during pregnancy may be recommended.
+Others, such as having a previous preterm birth, cannot.
+Extra care during pregnancy may be recommended.

 Frequent, regular contractions that: